Poornachandra77/Twitter-Data-Pipeline-Using-Airflow-AWS/README.md

 Twitter ETL with Apache Airflow

-#Overview
+# Overview

 This project implements an ETL (Extract, Transform, Load) pipeline using Apache Airflow to extract tweets from a specified Twitter account, transform the data into a structured format, and load it into an AWS S3 bucket.
 The project is built on an EC2 instance, utilizing the Tweepy library for Twitter API interaction and Pandas for data manipulation.

-#Project Structure
+# Project Structure

-Copy code
-.
-├── twitter_etl.py        # ETL script for extracting tweets
-├── twitter_dag.py        # Airflow DAG definition
+twitter_etl.py        # ETL script for extracting tweets twitter_dag.py        # Airflow DAG definition
-└── requirements.txt       # Python dependencies
+requirements.txt       # Python dependencies

-Requirements:-
+# Requirements:-
 Python 3.6 or higher
 Apache Airflow
 Tweepy
 Pandas
 S3FS (for S3 interactions)

-Installation:-
+# Installation:-
 Clone the repository

-Twitter API Keys:
+# Twitter API Keys:

-Update the Twitter API credentials in the twitter_etl.py file: python
+Update the Twitter API credentials in the twitter_etl.py file:
-Copy code

 access_key = "YOUR_ACCESS_KEY"
 access_secret = "YOUR_ACCESS_SECRET"
 consumer_key = "YOUR_CONSUMER_KEY"
 consumer_secret = "YOUR_CONSUMER_SECRET"

-AWS Credentials:
+# AWS Credentials:

 Ensure your AWS credentials are configured in the environment where Airflow runs, or use AWS IAM roles attached to the EC2 instance.
 Running the Project